chrischank/Land-Cover-Change/README.md

 [![Powered by Kedro](https://img.shields.io/badge/powered_by-kedro-ffc900?logo=kedro)](https://kedro.org)

 ## Overview

-This is an interview assignment for NatCap Senior Scientist.
+This is a Land Cover Change analysis exercise.
 The project has been generated using Kedro (version 0.19.11) and has Kedro-Viz set up by default.

 Some key features and folders to note: